 - how do you know if you need an ankle brace

-- how do you know if you need a foot brace?
+- how do i know if i need ankle brace for basketball

-- how to know if you need a ankle braces
+- how to know if you need ankle support